leomotors/salim-bot/README.md

-# Salim-Bot
+# Salim Discord Bot

 This bot is Salim.
+Whenever you trigger it, It become mad.

 **April Fools!!!** Wait, it passed? nvm, idc.